 Joe’s life unfolds in chapters, with breaks taken to regroup with Joe and Seligman as he analyses her sexual experience in all manner of ways.
 A nymph, biologically speaking, is the immature form of some invertebrates, particularly insects.
 Seligman amusingly compares Joe’s early nymphomania to this stage of an insect, while relating it to fly-fishing.

 Part I is actually quite amusing, with some downright funny moments scattered throughout the weighty themes.
 Part II takes a much darker turn, focusing on the self-destructive nature that Joe’s life took, leading to her being found in the alley.
 Her long story takes many different turns.
 She marries Jerôme.
 Her father, played by Christian Slater, dies.
 She becomes involved in criminal activities.
 She becomes addicted to the S&M activities offered by Jamie Bell’s sadist ‘K’.
-Joe’s life is definitely eventful, and it is some of these particular events that detract from the overall arc.
-Basically, there are way too many subplots at play here, and they don’t all add to the experience.
+While Joe’s life is certainly eventful, some of these particular events detract from the overall arc.
+There are way too many subplots at play here, and they don’t all add to the experience.
 Joe’s foray as a “debt collector” just does not convince, becoming an obvious ploy for the filmmaker’s final musings, instead of a natural progression of the plot.

 Comparisons, analogies and metaphors run rampant in von Trier’s screenplay, creating an ever-expanding bed of thoughts and impressions.
 Some of these don’t work, coming across as eye-rollingly ludicrous, while others are utterly inspired, forcing you to think that extra bit more about a moment’s subtext.
 As far as the filmmaker’s power to provoke, it may be at an all-time high here.
 Nymphomaniac can pack a punch, and not only with its graphic depiction of sexuality.
 Joe’s discussions with Seligman provide some controversial gems to stir the upstairs organ, as debates unfold regarding sensitive issues such as pedophilia, religion, race and addiction.